connectrpc/examples-es/vanilla-node/README.md

 # Eliza

-This directory shows examples of Connect for Node.js using the `http2` package from Node.js
+This directory shows examples of Connect for Node.js using the `http` package from Node.js

 ## Server